[development] Foreign keys in Drupal 6

 > DELETE it runs would simply be redundant.

-Personally, I think #2 would be a nice first step in Drupal 6.
-It would
+Personally, I think #2 would be a great first step.
+We could then

 More information about the development